kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/passthrough_auth/grpc/_index.md

 ## Configuring retries for unresponsive passthrough services

 You can configure the Gloo ExtAuth server to retry the connection to the passthrough service in the case that the passthrough service becomes unavailable.
+Consider the following two scenarios to learn more about how retries to the passthrough service are executed:

+* **Passthrough service becomes unavailable after initial connection**: You can add a retry policy to your AuthConfig to retry the connection to the passthrough service if the service becomes unavailable.
 In the following AuthConfig, the Gloo ExtAuth server is configured to retry the connection to the passthrough service 10 times.
-To not overload the passthrough service, an optional backoff strategy is defined.
-The backoff strategy configures the ExtAuth server to wait 1 second between retries.
-In addition, the defined `baseInterval` between retries can vary up to 2 milliseconds.
+To not overload the passthrough service, an optional exponential backoff strategy is defined.
+The backoff strategy configures the ExtAuth server to start retries after 1 second (`baseInterval`).
+Retries are then executed exponentially, such as after 2 seconds, 4 seconds, 8 seconds, etc. Note that retries are only executed up to the defined `global.extensions.extAuth.requestTimeout` which defaults to 10 seconds.
+The `maxInterval` configures a maximum delay of 2 seconds between retries.

 For more information, see the [API docs]({{< versioned_link_path fromRoot="/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/extauth/v1/extauth.proto.sk/#retrypolicy" >}}).